Murder of Graeme Thorne: Investigation

-Forensic examination of the blanket showed it to be No.0639 (of 3,000) which had been manufactured at Onkaparinga Mills in South Australia, between 6 June 1955 and 19 January 1956.
-It had been sold in Melbourne, and bought by a friend of Bradley's wife for her.
-Also, two tree types (Chamaecyparis pisifera and Cupressus glabra) that were not present at the vacant lot where the body was found were identified in the blanket, along with Pekingese and blonde human hair.
-Examination of the body showed cuts and abrasions and internal trauma, and it was clear that the boy had died from either asphyxiation, a skull fracture, or a combination of the two.
-Forensic experts (including from the School of Agriculture, University of Sydney) gathered time data from Thorne's body, his stomach contents, fungi on his shoes, and fly larvae (identified as Calliphora stygia).
-Examination established that he had been murdered within twenty-four hours of the kidnapping, and dumped soon afterwards.
+Forensic examination of the blanket showed it to be No. 0639 (of 3,000) which had been manufactured at Onkaparinga Mills in South Australia, between 6 June 1955 and 19 January 1956.
+It had been sold in Melbourne to a friend of Bradley's wife as a gift.
+Also, two tree types (Chamaecyparis pisifera and Cupressus glabra) that were not present at the vacant lot where the body was found were identified by an expert in the blanket, along with Pekingese and blonde human hair.
+Examination of the body showed cuts and abrasions and internal trauma, and it was clear that the boy had died from either asphyxiation, a skull fracture or a combination of the two.
+Forensic experts (including from the School of Agriculture, University of Sydney) gathered time data from Thorne's body, his stomach contents, fungi on his shoes and fly larvae (identified as Calliphora stygia).
+Examination established that Thorne had been murdered within twenty-four hours of the kidnapping, and dumped soon afterwards.
 In addition, soil scrapings from the body and the blanket showed tiny fragments of pink limestock mortar, revealing that his body had been stored under a house.

-Police then searched for a house with a blue car, pink mortar, and with the two trees growing in the yard.
+Police then searched for a house with a blue car, pink mortar and with the two species of tree growing in the yard.
 Although cypresses could be found growing in many people's yards, the combination of the two together was rare.
 Following a tip-off from a postman, a house was identified at 28 Moore Street in the suburb of Clontarf, 1.5 km from where the body was found.
-Police visited the house on Monday, 3 October and learnt that it had been occupied by a Hungarian immigrant named Stephen Bradley.
-Bradley had also owned an iridescent blue 1955 Ford Customline (registration number AYO-382), had a Pekingese as a family pet, and his wife had dyed blonde hair.
+Police visited the house on Monday 3 October and learnt that it had been occupied by a Hungarian immigrant named Stephen Bradley.
+Bradley had also owned an iridescent blue 1955 Ford Customline (registration number AYO-382), had a Pekingese as a family pet and his wife had dyed blonde hair.
 However, Bradley and his family had vacated the house on 7 July for a rented flat at 49 Osborne Street in Manly, and had left Australia for London with his family a week earlier, on 26 September, aboard SS Himalaya.